Gozala/workspace/pages/PLN LabWeek 2022 takaways.md

 		- [[@mikeal]]'s idea of using identity hash as a means of encoding this was not popular and trouble with such approach in [[IPVM]] had been brought up.
 		- I personally thought we need separate construct for representing "application" in IPLD schema that is not `Link` but is rather `Application`, but that did not prove popular either.
 			- Arguments were made that application should just be a block and it's up to interpreter to decide what to do with it ()I'm probably butchering it)
 		- There seemed to be consensus that application should be limited to a single CID as opposed to multiple.
-If you want it over multiple
+If you want it over multiple CIDs just pack them in tuple.
+		- There was a call to form a working group around this as well.
+I believe [[@vmx]]